gregparkes/WebBattleSim/README.md

 **Current version: 0.1**

+## Run the simulation:

+Head to the [Github Pages site](https://gregparkes.github.io/WebBattleSim/) and click 'Restart' to begin the animation.
+There are many parameters to play with, currently we only give 'default' settings and scenarios.

+Note that running the simulation requires Javascript.

 ![Image not found](res/main.gif)

 ***

-Ensure that any use of this material is appropriately referenced and in compliance with the [license](license.html).
+Ensure that any use of this material is appropriately referenced and in compliance with the [license](https://gregparkes.github.io/WebBattleSim/license.html).